This post may contain affiliate links. Please read our disclosure.

 The trick to making this crumble healthy is to skip the sugar and use protein powder instead.

 Crazy, right?
 But protein powder is actually great for baking.
 It can add sweetness and flavor (and protein of course) without adding any extra sugar or carbs.
 Win-win!

 However, not all protein powders are good for cooking.
 I use Met-rx Vanilla Protein Powder because it keeps its consistency and flavor when heated.

 Honestly, I have served this high protein crumble with berries for at least twenty people by now, and not one picked up that it was made with protein powder.
 In fact, none of them even suspected that it wasn’t a “normal” berry crumble.

 It tastes just perfect!

 If you don’t care about the macronutrients, you can leave out the protein powder and use a little oat flour instead.
 You can also make the recipe vegan by using a vegan protein powder.

 If you do take out the protein powder, add a little regular vanilla instead to get the flavor and sweetness back.

-6. Take out of the oven and allow to cool a little before serving.
+- Take out of the oven and allow to cool slightly before serving.